About the Project

 Collective Grieving Events

 Whether community members have directly lost a family member or friend, nearly all of us in Arizona know someone who lost someone.
 We are all grieving this loss.
-I will have several events at locations including the Walter Art Gallery, Practical Art and Vision Gallery in Chandler where people can safely gather and receive an empty, numbered suitcase from the installation.
-The only thing I ask is that each recipient agree to emotionally tend to the person’s belongings and memory, even if they don’t know exactly who that person is.
+These events took place at the Walter Art Gallery, Practical Art and Vision Gallery in Chandler where people safely gathered to receive an empty, numbered suitcase from the installation.
+The only thing I asked is that each recipient agree to emotionally tend to the person’s belongings and memory, even if they don’t know exactly who that person is.
 If we can address this pain and loss together, maybe we can better acknowledge the impact the pandemic has had on us all, rather than sweeping it under the rug and “moving on”.

 Remarkable Presence Augmented Reality

 In addition to the physical presence of nearly 18,000 suitcases, this piece includes an augmented reality (AR) experience both in the gallery space and anywhere you can access the AR app.
 For those unable or unwilling to attend the public event, the AR element allows you to get a sense of the volume of loss Arizona has experienced, while being able to get in touch with the reality of these individuals lives.

 (I recommend you first download the Hoverlay app on your phone)